googleanalytics/autotrack/README.md

 browserify lib/plugins/event-tracker lib/plugins/outbound-link-tracker
 ```

 When making a custom build, be sure to update the tracking snippet to only require plugins included in your build.
-Requiring a plugin that's not included in the build will prevent any subsequent `analytics.js` commands from running.
+Requiring a plugin that's not included in the build will create an unmet dependency, which will prevent subsequent commands from running.

-If you're already using a module loader like [Browserify](http://browserify.org/), [Webpack](https://webpack.github.io/), or [SystemJS](https://github.com/systemjs/systemjs) to build your JavaScript, you can skip the above step and just require the plugins as desribed in the [loading autotrack via npm](#loading-autotrack-via-npm) section.
+If you're already using a module loader like [Browserify](http://browserify.org/), [Webpack](https://webpack.github.io/), or [SystemJS](https://github.com/systemjs/systemjs) to build your JavaScript, you can skip the above step and just require the plugins as described in the [loading autotrack via npm](#loading-autotrack-via-npm) section.

 ### Using autotrack with multiple trackers

 All autotrack plugins support multiple trackers and work by specifying the tracker name in the `require` command.
-The following example creates two trackers and requires various autotrack plugins on both.
+The following example creates two trackers and requires various autotrack plugins on each.

 ```js
 // Creates two trackers, one named `tracker1` and one named `tracker2`.